New City, New York: History

 In 1918, Paramount Pictures founder Adolph Zukor moved to New City where he bought 300 acres of land from Lawrence Abraham which already had a large house, a swimming pool, and a 9-hole golf course on the property.
 Two years later, in 1920, Zukor bought 500 more acres from Abraham and built multiple additions including a night house, guest house, greenhouses, garages, and more.
 He also hired A.W.
 Tillinghast to build an 18-hole championship golf course on the property.
 The land is now currently known as Paramount Country Club.
 Zukor Park, located just south of the country club, is also named after the producer.
 Zukor's property attracted a large number of artistic people to the area; including Maxwell Anderson, Henry Varnum Poor, Norman Lloyd, Kurt Weill, Martha MacGuffie, Lotte Lenya, John Houseman and more who all lived on South Mountain Road and formed an artist colony there.

 Dutch Gardens, the oldest remaining park in the county, was built in 1934 by Italian artisans, known for its unique patterned brickwork.
 It was designed by West Nyack native Mary Mowbray-Clark.
 It was honored as the 1934 Garden of the Year by Better Homes and Gardens Magazine.
 It was listed on the National Register of Historic Places in 1991.
 Located just south of the courthouse in the downtown area, it is still one of the most commonly visited parks in Rockland County today.

 New City remained rural in character until the 1950s, when the idea of post-World War II suburbia, as well as the opening of the Tappan Zee Bridge and Palisades Interstate Parkway, made traveling between New York City and Rockland County faster, and easier.
 Many former New York City residents migrated to Rockland, which transformed New City from a quiet rural community to a busy populated suburb of New York City.
 Along with residential development, business development increased rapidly as well.
 The downtown area became home to many banks, retail, and real-estate companies; as well as restaurants, shops, a movie theater, bars, and many other forms of entertainment.
 Certain parts of the town, such as South Mountain Road and Lake Lucille, have been preserved, and remain quiet, wooded, historic old-wealth neighborhoods.

 Geography

 New City is accessible from major Rockland arteries providing rapid access to Bergen County, New Jersey, Westchester County, Manhattan, and the Bronx in New York City.

-Neighborhoods include New City Condominiums and South Mountain Road.
+Neighborhoods include New City Condominiums, South Mountain Road, and Dellwood Park (Dellwood Park, The Dells).